DavidVargasxyz/davidvargasxyz.github.io/content/linux/Boot Grub2 Kernel Labs.md

 ### Lab: Enable Verbose System Boot

 - Remove "quiet" from the end of the value of the variable GRUB_CMDLINE_LINUX in the /etc/default/grub file
-- run *grub2-mkconfig* to apply the update.
+- Run *grub2-mkconfig* to apply the update.
 - Reboot the system and observe that the system now displays verbose information during the boot process.

 ### Lab: Reset root User Password

--  reset the *root* user password by booting the system into emergency mode with SELinux disabled.
+-  Reset the *root* user password by booting the system into emergency mode with SELinux disabled.
 - Try to log in with root and enter the new password after the reboot.

 ### Lab: Install New Kernel

-- check the current version of the kernel using the *uname* or *rpm* command.
+- Check the current version of the kernel using the *uname* or *rpm* command.
 - Download a higher version from the Red Hat Customer Portal or [rpmfind.net](http://rpmfind.net) and install it.
 - Reboot the system and ensure the new kernel is listed on the bootloader menu.

 ### Lab: Download and Install a New Kernel

 - download the latest available kernel packages from the Red Hat Customer Portal \
 - install them using the dnf command.
-You will
 - ensure that the existing kernel and its configuration remain intact.

 * As an alternative (preferred) to downloading kernel packages individually and then installing them, you can follow the instructions provided in "Containers" chapter to register *server1* with RHSM and run **sudo dnf install kernel** to install the latest kernel and all the dependencies collectively.